Are Counselling and Psychotherapy Right For Me?

 You may have relationship issues, family or friendship problems, or work stress, like dealing with difficult work colleagues.
 It may be hard to adjust to new life circumstances or family arrangements: a move, a new job, a baby, midlife issues.
 I also work with clients with creativity issues - like blocks, of fear of failure.
 At its most effective, I believe psychotherapy can produce lasting change and transform people’s lives.

-If you feel you might like to try counselling and psychotherapy, please do contact me for an introductory consultation.
-Do feel free to call me on 07470 154819 or email me to book, or if you have any further questions.
+If you feel you might like to try counselling and psychotherapy, please do contact me to discuss setting up a first session.
+Do feel free to call me on 07470 154819 or email me and I can answer any questions you might have.

 Will It Work?